QXan0nym0usX/KaliNethunter-Moderate-Proot-On-Termux/README.md

 termux-setup-storage
 ```

 ### In your terminal, paste this.
-It will take 1 hour or 2 hours
+It will take half an hour or 1 hour

 ```
 wget https://raw.githubusercontent.com/Sota4Ever/KaliNethunter-Moderate-Proot-On-Termux/main/ProotKali.sh && bash ProotKali.sh